2021 Hillcrest Primary School accident: Funds

-Following the event, a substantial amount of resources were given to fund counselling services to children, first responders, teachers and other members of the school community, including $800,000 announced by Prime Minister, Scott Morrison, during his visit to the site on 18 December.
+Following the event, a substantial number of resources were given to fund counselling services to children, first responders, teachers and other members of the school community, including $800,000 announced by Prime Minister, Scott Morrison, during his visit to the site on 18 December.
 A local Devonport resident, Zoe Smith, set up a GoFundMe page for donations to the Hillcrest Community Fund.
 The GoFundMe raised over $1.4 million.

-Criticisms

-Due to legal issues, no funds were released to families of victims until 4 months later, in March 2022.
+Due to legal issues, no funds were released to families of victims until four months later, in March 2022.
 This was the subject of much criticism from community members, including Georgie Gardam, mother of victim Zane Mellor, who accused the Devonport City Council of ignoring families of the victims.

+Aftermath

-The event resulted in numerous organisations banning the use of all inflatables on their property, including the Tasmanian Department of Education, who announced the ban shortly after the accident.
+The accident resulted in numerous organisations banning the use of all inflatables on their property, including the Tasmanian Department of Education, who announced the ban shortly after the accident.

+The accident was commemorated by a service in December 2022.
+In the reporting of the anniversary, it was revealed that of the 174 emergency service personnel who responded to the accident, an estimated twelve were still on mental health leave because of the accident.

+In May 2023 it was reported that the Tasmanian state government is consulting on a permanent memorial for the accident.

+On 6 June 2025, the Devonport Magistrates Court acquitted charges against the operator of the jumping castle ruling that they were not guilty of criminal negligence.